-Most us assume that vegetables are good for us no matter form or type they are available in.
-They’re jam-choked with nutrients, there’s no recommended limit to what percentage we must always eat day after day, and a few taste unhealthy — a positive sign that they’re good for our health! for sure then, it’s even better to eat them raw instead of cooked?
+Most assume that vegetables are good for us no matter the form or type they are available.
+They're jam-choked with nutrients, there's no recommended limit to what percentage we must always eat day after day, and a few taste unhealthy — a positive sign that they're good for our health!
+Is it even better to eat them raw instead of cooked?

 Top 5 Vegetables you should always cook: